cerebralnomad/Recipe-Scribe/README.md

 ### Directions example
 If you enter:
     1. This is the first step.<br>
     This is another part of the first step

 The saved file will read:
     1. This is the first step<br>
- &nbsp;&nbsp;&nbsp;&nbsp;This is another part of the first step
+       This is another part of the first step

 After saving use File>New or Ctrl+n to clear the entry boxes for the creation of another recipe.